India 'knocks on doors of new era' with launch of 5G services

 The high price of 5G smartphones also remains an issue for the moment.

-However, Jio has announced that it will launch an "ultra-affordable" 5G smartphone, which Counterpoint recently reported could be in the 8,000 to 12,000 rupee price range.
+However, Jio has announced that it will launch an "ultra-affordable" 5G smartphone, which Counterpoint recently reported could be in the 8,000-12,000 rupee price range.